Buying Baseball Foul Poles – Get This Right!

 Height

 Think about why we have baseball foul poles and softball foul poles.
 To properly judge fair or foul, home run or not, it is the outfield fence distances that should dictate a lot of your choice.
-(When in doubt, go taller).
+(When in doubt, go taller.

 When in doubt, check your league handbook or with local officials for these choices (remember, returning a baseball foul pole set is going to be problematic and costly for the customer unless they are damaged in shipment).
+Additionally, it’s important to familiarize yourself with the proper equipment needed for your team.
+For instance, a cleat cleaner for baseball fields can be a valuable tool to maintain the cleanliness and safety of the playing surface.
+Proper maintenance not only enhances the game experience but also prolongs the lifespan of the equipment used.

 Useable Height